maxabal/hello-world/README.md

 # hello-world

-Exploring my paht in this circle of life
+Exploring my path in this circle of life